cloudposse/terraform-aws-components/modules/aws-config/README.md

 At the AWS Organizational level, the Components designate an account to be the `central collection account` and a single region to be the `central collection region` so that compliance information can be aggregated into a central location.

-Logs are typically written to the `audit` account and AWS Config into to the `security` account.
+Logs are typically written to the `audit` account and AWS Config deployed into to the `security` account.

 ## Prerequisites